 - A way the consumer can contact the controller online

-The CPDPOMA incorporates the Children’s Online Privacy Protection Act (COPPA).
+The CTDPA incorporates the Children’s Online Privacy Protection Act (COPPA).
 If a consumer is known to be a child as defined by the COPPA — under the age of 13 — their parent or legal guardian must give verifiable consent before a business can process the child’s information.

 Connecticut’s data privacy law also extends this requirement to children under 16.